Mocbuilder/ECH-EasyConsoleHelper/EasyConsoleHelper/README.md

 ## Functions

 ### ECH.ColorPrint()
-ColorPrint() takes a string and a ConsoleColor as parameters and prints the text in the given color while returning to the original ForegroundColor from befor execution.
+ColorPrint() takes a string and a ConsoleColor as parameters and prints the text in the given color while returning to the original ForegroundColor from before execution.

 Example Code: